 Hypothesis 1a: when participants are asked to make a financial decision about a pension they will be less accurate in their decisions than when they are asked to make provident or a “neutral” financial decision.

-Hypothesis 1b: when participants are asked to make a financial decision about a pension they will be less confident in their decisions than when asked to make provident or a “neutral” financial decision.
+Hypothesis 1b: when participants are asked to make a financial decision about a pension fund they will be less confident in their decisions than when asked to make provident or a “neutral” financial decision.

 Study 2 examined whether pension decisions lead to a greater accessibility of death related thoughts than saving for a provident or more a neutral financial decision.
 We hypothesized that: